taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena coughs discreetly and gives Serena a sharp look, then turns to Asoka.

 Eireena: **"This morning, we convened an emergency High Council, linking together every Biononymous Green Haven in the Northern Hemisphere.
-There are...*conflicting*...opinions, as to whether we should try to make contact with these people before the **WORLD GOV** does.
+There are...*conflicting*...opinions, as to whether we should try to make contact with these people before the World Government does.
 In the end, we decided to leave the choice up to *you*."**

 Asoka and Iri realise that everyone is looking at them.
 They exchange a glance.